 If you are a part-time student (11 credits or less) the number of credits you enroll in each semester determines your percentage of Pell Grant usage for that academic year.

 NOTE: Pell Grant eligibility is based on financial need as determined by filing a Free Application for Federal Student Aid (FAFSA).
-Eligibility one academic year does not guarantee eligibility for the next academic year.
+Eligibility for one academic year does not guarantee eligibility for the next academic year.

 How do I know how much of my 600% I have used?